 Ferritin (related to iron) 70-90 mg/dl

 TSH 0.1 to 1.5 mIU/I

 TPO Antibodies < 20 IU/ml

 Other causes for headaches are listed in my Headache Free book.
-Among the biggest offenders we have histamine-containing foods or fermented foods and drinks (kombucha, wine), or salami, cold cuts, hot dogs, aged cheese.
+Among the biggest offenders are histamine-containing foods or fermented foods and drinks like kombucha and wine; or cold cuts, hot dogs, and aged cheese.
 Another common cause is the use of cough and cold remedies, antidepressants, some antibiotics and antihistamines.

 If you live in chronic pain or despair I really want to assure you that there is help out there, it’s often something relatively simple, and regardless of your headache, there are solutions.
-I’d like to offer you a complimentary copy from my book on headaches, this is chapter 3, if you want it, please just Click Here.
+For additional support, I’d like to offer you a complimentary chapter from my book on headaches.
+If you’d like to download it, please just click here.

 Do not ever give up!